shaggytaro/react-movies-app/README.md

 Hence, I am working on a method that would not only enable this feature but also maintain its current features.

+Images to the UI are in the App UI folder and sent on email as well.